 - The study system matches the exam format closely

 You have already proven you have the tenacity to succeed.
 You got through nursing school while managing life and its complexities, so you can pass the boards too.
 It takes the same commitment and dedication.
 All you have to add is strategy.
-We’ve given you some of that here.
-So saddle up – you can tame that bucking bronco of an exam!
+Good luck!